 Wildlife of the Brazilian Pantanal and Cerrado

 The Pantanal is considered the least difficult spot to see and take pictures of an incredible number of exotic creatures in South America.
-Wide-open areas accomplish the spotting of wildlife like the rare Marsh Deer, Giant Anteater, Capybara, Black & Gold Howler Monkey, Yellow Anaconda, Ocelot, Margay and Jaguar.
-Although this extraordinary cat occurs over a wide range, the Pantanal is probably the only location on planet in which you have reasonable probabilities to discover Jaguars in the wild.
+Wide-open areas accomplish the spotting of wildlife like the rare Marsh Deer, Giant Anteater, Capybara, Black & Gold Howler Monkey, Yellow Anaconda, Ocelot, Margay, and Jaguar.
+Although this extraordinary cat occurs over a wide range, the Pantanal is probably the only location on the planet in which you have reasonable probabilities of discovering Jaguars in the wild.

 - Holiday Type: Tailor-made

 - Trip Style: Independent birders – Couples – Small Groups

 - Transportation: Minibus – SUV

 - Physical demand: Trip may include activities like walks, hikes and boat rides

 - Pick up / Drop off locations: Cuiabá City Airport

 - Day 1: Cuiabá to Chapada dos Guimarães

 - Day 2 & 3: Chapada dos Guimarães

 - Day 4: Chapada dos Guimarães to Pantanal